You-Gao/Blog/_books/2024-08-24-pedagogy-of-the-opressed.md

     </blockquote>
 </figure>

 The book delivers a clear critique of how forms of instruction solidify the position of the oppressor against the oppressed.
-What Frerie does after delivering the critique is providing moves forward to *Conscientization* through the use of a dialogic and praxis.
+What Freire does after delivering the critique is providing moves forward to *Conscientization* through the use of a dialogic and praxis.

 Maybe, I didn't fully understand the text (I did in-fact skim it), but aside from the productive discourse on oppressor and oppressed, a lot of the concepts developed further seemed to be a mix of historically detailed ideas.
 Which makes sense as he has been cited to been influenced by Fromm, Sartre, and Marcuse.
 Understanding it in in perspective makes the book a bit clearer, as the ethical and political implications end up radically indexed on humanism.